Whole Foods' biggest problem in one chart

 For a long time, Whole Foods was one of the only organic grocery options.

-Now sales of organic food are exploding in the US, and the company has more competitors than ever.
+Now, organic food sales are exploding in the U.S. and the company has more competitors than ever.

-Whole Foods’ stock plunged more than 11% in after-hours trading on Wednesday after the company reported quarterly sales of $US3.6 billion and diluted earnings per share of $US0.43, which missed analysts’ forecast for $US0.44.
+Whole Foods’ stock plunged more than 11% Thursday after the company reported quarterly sales of $US3.6 billion, which represented a 10% increase over the previous year, but fell short of investors’ expectations for $US3.7 billion.

 Co-CEO John Mackey acknowledged the increasingly competitive market in an earnings call last year.

-Sales of organic food in the US more than tripled from $US11 billion in 2004 to an estimated $US35 billion in 2014.
+Organic food sales in the U.S. more than tripled from $US11 billion in 2004 to an estimated $US35 billion in 2014.

-If you widen the scope to include “natural” foods in the US — along with organic — total sales come to $US48 billion in 2012, up from $US6 billion in 1998, according to The Wall Street Journal.
+If you widen the scope to include “natural” foods in the U.S. — along with organic — total sales come to $US48 billion in 2012, up from $US6 billion in 1998, according to the The Wall Street Journal.

-To be certified as organic, farms must ban the use of most synthetic pesticides and raise their animals on organic feed and without antibiotics or hormones.
+To be certified as organic, farms must ban the use of most synthetic pesticides and raise its animals on organic feed and without antibiotics or hormones.

 NOW WATCH: We got our hands on ‘Kinder Surprise Eggs’ — the global candy favourite that’s still illegal in the US